mwaithakake/Martha-Waithaka/cybersecurity.md

 ## 🌟 Objective

 I aim to break into the cybersecurity field and contribute as a **Tier 1 SOC Analyst**.
 My focus is on gaining practical skills, mastering security tools, and building automation that improves incident detection and response.
+I document my journey step by step in my [Cybersecurity Learning Series](https://github.com/mwaithakake/cybersecurity-learning-series).

 ---